josiahdevine/personal-finance-dashboard/server/neon-db-instructions.md

 ## Next Steps

-Once the database connection is working, deploy your updated application to Vercel to ensure everything works end-to-end.
+Once the database connection is working, deploy your updated application to Netlify to ensure everything works end-to-end.